phcarlson/bad-therapist/README.md

 Currently in development as a way to explore Flutter, this is the concept so far:

 <img src="https://user-images.githubusercontent.com/30613206/149409983-865bc246-d78e-4008-b5f1-d54ba60b5cce.png" width="30%">        <img src="https://user-images.githubusercontent.com/30613206/149409707-9f35cca4-64d1-4b2d-8b84-470d57f586cf.png" width="30%">

+As the therapist detects your mood, the background changes to match.
+They get tired of talking after some time.